Pre or Post Marital Agreements

 - What will be the character of the assets and debts each of you will bring or have brought into your marriage.
 Will it be, separate, joint/community, or what?
 Without a proper Agreement, assets and debts can become community property and subject to court dispositions in probate or divorce proceedings with unexpected and unintended results.

 - What about earnings and expenses during the marriage?
-What is the role each of you will have to earn, raise children, make decisions or whatever else is expected during your marriage?
+What is the role each of you will have to earn, raise children, make financial or other decisions, or set goals and expectations during your marriage?

 - What is your plan should death, disability, or divorce strike?
 Is an estate plan contemplated?
 Is any agreement affecting spousal support to be included?
 Is insurance to be relied on in case of death or disability?
 If so, how much and what sort?